dineshkummarc/rlayte.github.com/_posts/2011-02-01-flash-and-javascript.md

 title: Four misconceptions Flash developers have about javascript
 ---

 The [creativecodingpodcast](http://creativecodingpodcast.com/?p=1) is a new series released by [Seb Lee-Delisle](http://twitter.com/#!/seb_ly) and [Iain Lobb](https://twitter.com/#!/iainlobb).
 I really enjoyed the first episode, but did disagree with a few points.
-Here’s the expanded version.
+Here's the expanded version.

 ### You can't write OO code without classes

 If you insist on thinking of everything as an object, then [javascript lets you do this](http://eloquentjavascript.net/chapter8.html).
-Prototypal and class-based inheritance clearly affect how object-orientated concepts are implemented, but doesn’t mean either is more "pure" than the other.
+Prototypal and class-based inheritance clearly affect how object-orientated concepts are implemented, but doesn't mean either is more "pure" than the other.

 More importantly, OO isn't the only way to think about complex structures.
 Functional programming is becoming increasingly important and [javascript allows you to implement some of these concepts](http://eloquentjavascript.net/chapter6.html), which are often more suited to asynchronous environments.